n1ru4l/envelop/README.md

 httpServer.listen(3000);
 ```

-Behind the scenes, this simple workflow allow you to use **Envelop plugins** and hook into the entire request handling flow.
+Behind the scenes, this simple workflow allows you to use **Envelop plugins** and hook into the entire request handling flow.

 Here's a simple example for collecting metrics and log all incoming requests, using the built-in plugins: